ImageMagick/ImageMagick-Windows/Installer/Inno/Magick++_Demo/README.txt

 and select "build all".

 The batch script run_demos.bat runs all of the demos in the current directory.
 Output from the files use the naming scheme *_out.miff.
-These files may be viewed via the imdisplay program (e.g. "imdisplay demo_out.miff").

 The provided demos include: